 |* Course is required for certification|

-Degree Assessment: All program course work with 3.0 cumulative GPA(and no more than a total of two “C’s” in degree courses); Positive recommendation from Elementary Program Committee (including assessment of dispositions and final degree portfolio).
+Degree Assessment: All program course work with 3.0 cumulative GPA(and no more than a total of two “C’s” in degree courses); Positive recommendation from Elementary Program Committee (including assessment of dispositions and final degree work sample).

-Degree Candidacy: If not enrolled during the semester in which you are graduating, you will need to register for master's candidacy as outlined in the graduate catalog, http://louisville.edu/graduatecatalog/toc#Policies_Governing_Graduate_Courses, under the section called academic policies and requirements.
+Degree Candidacy: Students not enrolled during the semester in which they intend to graduate must register for degree candidacy as outlined in the Graduate Catalog, "Academic Policies,Procedures, and Requirements".